Back to blog

 Communication is therefore central to this change since it involves a shift of focus from the past to the future.
 The aspect of cutting down on confusion in the decision-making process that it comes with may enhance the general performance.
 But, one must be careful while doing so because it hinders cross-functionality which is a norm in matrix organizations or divisions based on projects.

-Steps for successful transition
+Steps to transition successfully

 From the findings of this study, it may therefore be concluded that a clear and effective definition of roles and responsibilities is a fundamental requisite, especially during change management processes in any organization.
 This includes the definition of responsibilities and tasks of the employees, departments, or positions in an organization to promote interconnectivity and productivity.
 It is also important for there to be well-stated organizational structures such as matrix structures and project-based divisions.